Subscribe

 I tried to write my first story in 2004.
 It was fascinating for pages, but quickly became linear and went no-where.
 I figured I must not have what it takes and gave up.

-Later, I had a thought.
-Musicians must learn the notes, chords, and structure of music before they can improvise.
 Artists spend years with technique and craft before they impress us and make it look easy.
-I wonder if there's a craft to this creative writing stuff?

 Well... there is!
 It's learnable.
 Here are some of the best Links, Books, Authors, Teachers, Podcasts, Articles, Tools, and anything else I've found helpful to my own writing all in one central link-database.